ZeterMordio/Anchor/README.md

 # Anchor

-Anchor trains Qwen-3 in bilateral price negotiation with RLVR (reinforcement learning from verifiable rewards).
+Anchor trains Qwen-3 in bilateral price negotiation through RLVR (reinforcement learning from verifiable rewards).

 It reproduces the buyer-only protocol from [*Instructing LLMs to Negotiate using Reinforcement Learning with Verifiable Rewards*](https://huggingface.co/papers/2604.09855) and tests whether hindsight feedback through self-distillation policy optimization (SDPO) improves on pure GRPO.

 The buyer has a private budget, a frozen seller has a private cost.
 They bargain over products drawn from [AmazonPriceHistory](https://github.com/TianXiaSJTU/AmazonPriceHistory), and only the buyer receives gradient updates.